karthik/rdrop2/README.md

 __Bugs and known issues__

-* If you have two factor auth set up with Dropbox, it's currently not possible to use `rdrop2`.
+* If you have two factor auth set up with Dropbox, it's currently not possible to use `dropr`.
 A fix is not planned until a future milestone.

 * Given that this package hasn't been around for very long there are likely some undiscovered issues.
-So please file any [issues](https://github.com/karthik/rDrop2/issues) or problems as they arise.
+So please file any [issues](https://github.com/karthik/dropr/issues) or problems as they arise.